Steven P. Wickstrom

 In the mid-seventies, my dad was the pastor of a church west of Chicago at the outer reaches of the suburbs.
 The church stood beside a two-lane road that ran north and south.
 The church building was in a central location exactly seven miles from the three nearest towns.
 For over one hundred years that church maintained its vigil beside the road.

 In the early seventies, as the Chicago suburbs continued their westward expansion, the Department of Transportation looked at that north/south route and decided to expand it into a four-lane road to help ease traffic congestion.
 There were the usual problems and glitches that take years to work out before construction could begin, and so the waiting commenced.
 The problem we had with the construction project was with the church property.
 The church's parking lot and front lawn just happened to be in the road's right of way, or expansion zone.
-Simply put, the church was in the way.
+Simply put, the

 A little over twenty years later, in the late nineties, the church built a new building about a mile away to the west.
 The old building was torn down and the road was expanded to four-lanes.
 Despite all the efforts to prevent progress, the church building had to go.
 A gas station was later built beside the four-lane road in the remaining space where the church building used to reside.
 People now get physical fuel where they once received spiritual fuel.